 I make so many stops while riding my bike that my mile tracker app thinks I’m a bus.
-That’s because I’m constantly in the process of creating art (mixed media, street photography, poetry, fiction) inspired by what I experience in public.
-Stranger Things Happen is available on Amazon everywhere.
-I share other projects on social media and my blogs as well as in found spaces through my mobile gallery, 7 MPH.
+That’s because I’m constantly in the process of creating art (mixed media, street photography, poetry, fiction) inspired by what I experience in public, such as my novel, Stranger Things Happen (available on Amazon everywhere).
+I share other projects on social media and my blogs as well as in found spaces through my studio, 7 MPH.

-Poems at the Speed of Bike (October 2017 at 7 MPH)
+Poems at the Speed of Bike (October 2017 at Gallery 26 on Belty, and beyond)

 “And the Ether of Your Essence” (Spoken Word TBD)